-The Central Valley AgPlus Food and Beverage Manufacturing Consortium was granted an Investing in Manufacturing Communities Partnership (IMCP) Designation by the U.S. Economic Development Administration in July 2015, one of 24 such regions across the United States.
+AgPlus, also called the Central Valley AgPlus Food and Beverage Manufacturing Consortium, was granted an Investing in Manufacturing Communities Partnership (IMCP) Designation by the U.S. Economic Development Administration in July 2015, one of just 24 such regions across the United States.
 This designation gives the 28-county Central Valley priority consideration for federal grants and technical assistance from the federal government related to the food and beverage manufacturing supply chain.
 Designated communities receive support from 11 federal agencies with more than $1 billion available in economic development assistance.

 What is the goal?

-The goal of the federal IMCP program is to accelerate the resurgence of American manufacturing by investing in economically distressed manufacturing hubs across the country.
-IMCP regions have been designated for food processing, aerospace manufacturing, chemical engineering, and more.
+The goal is to accelerate the resurgence of American manufacturing by investing in economically distressed manufacturing hubs across the country.

 Why is this important?

-Valley Vision received funding from the Economic Development Administration to coordinate activities for the entire 28-county area with a focus on the seven counties in the Sacramento sub-region.
+Valley Vision received funding from the Economic Development Administration to coordinate activities fa 28-county area making up California’s Central Valley, with a particular focus on the seven counties in the Sacramento sub-region.
 Our activities include ongoing communication with federal agency representatives involved in IMCP, mapping of supplier networks in the Valley, development of a regional finance fund for food and agriculture entrepreneurs, and research and modeling related to aligning workforce development strategies in the food and ag economic cluster.

-Valley Vision also received funding from USDA Rural Development California to hold a series of workshops connecting rural food and ag businesses with financing information and other business development resources.
-Valley Vision also helps businesses connect with technical assistance, financing and business development opportunities.
+Valley Vision also received funding from USDA Rural Development California to better connect rural food and ag businesses with financing information and other business development resources like technical assistance, and financing and business development opportunities.

-To improve the livability of the Sacramento region.
-By coordinating with our surrounding food and ag-producing regions, we can strengthen manufacturing across California’s entire Central Valley that delivers a 21st Century agricultural workforce and a sustainable, economically viable manufacturing ecosystem with ample opportunities for entrepreneurs and future generations.
+To coordinate activities among the food and ag-producing regions in order to strengthen manufacturing across California’s entire Central Valley.
+This can deliver a 21st Century agricultural workforce and a sustainable, economically viable manufacturing ecosystem with ample opportunities for entrepreneurs and future generations.

-Valley Vision began implementation of the AgPlus IMCP Strategy in July 2015 with renewed efforts in late 2016 upon being funded by EDA and USDA.
-Activities will continue through mid-2018 and mid-2017, respectively.
+Valley Vision began implementation of the AgPlus IMCP strategy in July 2015.
+Activities will continue through mid-2018.